 Cascadia Climate Action . . .
 Providing Tools for Grassroots Activism

 The need for a “one stop” calendar of climate events became clear while some of us were beginning to get active on climate change.
-We’d hear of events and campaigns through meetings, emails, Facebook, websites and mailings, but had nowhere to go to easily find them all.
-There was also the need to know what date wouldn’t conflict with another event when scheduling a new action.
+We’d hear of events and campaigns through various sources, e.g. meetings, emails, Facebook, websites and mailings, but had nowhere to go to easily find them all.
+And there was the risk of scheduling events and then finding the date conflicted with an event already planned by another group. s

 The Cascadia Climate Action Team: